HellSpy/WifiDNSFilter/README.md

 ### How to Use

+1) Install all required dependecies.

-To start the backend server (DNS server), navigate to the backend folder and run app.py.
+2) To start the backend server (DNS server), navigate to the backend folder and run app.py.

-And then, start the front end (the web app), by navigating to the front end folder, and then dnsfilter-frontend folder, and then type the following command in the terminal: npm start
+3) And then, start the front end (the web app), by navigating to the front end folder, and then dnsfilter-frontend folder, and then type the following command in the terminal: npm start